macagari/recommeder/README.md

 # IMAGE SIMILARITY ENGINE AND RECOMMENDER ✿

-The project provides the following functionalities:
+### Project functionalities

-✿ CRUDS to handles images transformation in embedding vectors
+✿ CRUDS to handles images transformation in embedding vectors (ResNet, VGG-16 , InceptionV3, Xception EfficientNet,BiT)

 ✿ Search similar images to a given images in input